computablelabs/compspec/TopLevelSpec.md

 #### Applying
 **(version 0.1):** Applying is the process by which a new listing is added to a data market.
-To apply, a market participant computes the hash of their off-chain data and proposes the addition of their data to the market by invoking `Market.apply()`:
+To apply, a market participant computes the hash of their off-chain data and proposes the addition of their data to the market by invoking `Market.list()`:

 ```
-function apply(bytes32 listingHash, uint amount, string data) external
+function list(bytes32 listingHash, bytes32 dataHash, uint amount) external returns (bool)
 ```

 All applications trigger a vote on the new listing by appropriate market stakeholders (either all token-holders or the market council).
 If a listing vote is cleared, it is said to be listed.
 Note that application is a *minting* event whereby new `MarketTokens` are created.
 More detail on this can be found in the section on minting.
+The `list()` method returns a boolean that is true if application is successful.

 #### Challenging
 **(version 0.1, 0.3):** Challenging is the process by which a listing in a data market can be